imobilize/imobilize-website/content/packages/bussiness-startup-packages-prices.md

 …That’s why we developed the Startup model to allow you to attract prospective customers automatically… …And then turn those customers into loyal fans that buy from you on repeat."
 draft: false
-Packagetitle: Startup Bussiness Owner Packages
+Packagetitle: Startup business Owner Packages
 Packagename1: "Standard Startup"
 Price1: "$999"
 list1: ["1 Page Website",